 This heavyweight group of sweet wine producers told us all about their techniques, achievements and ambitions.
 They wooed us with, among other more youthful elixirs, Château d’Yquem 1950, Scharzhofberger Auslese 1949 and Kracher’s Welschriesling Trockenbeerenauslese 1981, all of which tasted far more youthful and intense than any dry wine of the same age (for obvious historical reasons no truly great version of Hungary’s famous Tokaji wine was made between 1945 and 1989).

-While fully comprehending why botrytised wines are the aristocrats of the sweet wine firmament, I wonder whether the likes of Lur Saluces, Müller, Kracher and Szepsy would not naturally benefit from a rather more inclusive sweet wine promotional push?
-Not everyone can afford the scores of pounds, sometimes hundreds of dollars, a bottle required to secure one of their great wines.
-But then not all lesser sweet wines are bad.
+While fully comprehending why botrytised wines are the aristocrats of the sweet-wine firmament, I wonder whether the likes of Lur Saluces, Müller, Kracher and Szepsy would naturally benefit from a rather more inclusive sweet-wine promotional push?
+Not everyone can afford the scores of pounds, sometimes hundreds dollars, a bottle required to secure one of their great wines.
+But then not all lesser wines are bad.

 What to eat with sweet wine